 The research team led by Morris shows that the MIND diet lowered the risk of AD (Alzheimer's disease) by as much as 53 percent in participants who adhered to the diet rigorously, and by about 35 percent in those who followed it moderately well.
 (Rush, 2022).
 "The MIND diet has 15 dietary components, including 10 'brain-healthy food groups' — green leafy vegetables, other vegetables, nuts, berries, beans, whole grains, fish, poultry, olive oil and wine."

-Healthline (2022) describes the 10 Foods to Eat on the MIND diet to include:
+Ten Foods to Eat on the MIND diet (Healthline, 2020) include:

 Green, leafy vegetables: At least six servings per week including, kale, spinach, cooked greens and salads.